bloomberg/blazingmq/docs/docs/architecture/high_availability_sdk.md

 ## Design

-Just like high availability in BlazingMQ backend, all cases described above can be solved by buffering any work submitted to the SDK when connectivity is down, and transmitting buffered work and retransmitting any pending work upon reconnection.
+Just like high availability in BlazingMQ back-end, all cases described above can be solved by buffering any work submitted to the SDK when connectivity is down, and transmitting buffered work and retransmitting any pending work upon reconnection.
 HA in BlazingMQ SDK takes the same approach.
 Specifically:

-1. All *PUT* messages which are submitted by producer application are buffered by the SDK in a collection, irrespective of the state of connectivity with BlazingMQ backend.
+1. All *PUT* messages which are submitted by producer application are buffered by the SDK in a collection, irrespective of the state of connectivity with BlazingMQ back-end.
 This means that once the queue has been successfully opened by the producer application, it can continue to post *PUT* messages without worrying about connection's status.
 This is one of the most important changes in the behavior of the SDK.
 Previously, producer